fluent/fluent-plugin-s3/README.md

 You can change key name by "message_key" option.

+**recompress**

+Execute compression again even when buffer chunk is already compressed.
+Default is false.

 **auto_create_bucket**

 Create S3 bucket if it does not exists.
 Default is true.